DINsure/din-docs/DORAHACKS_README.md

 **DIN Token** functions as the utility instrument for governance staking, oracle bonds, and targeted incentives, it is designed with transparent supply and vesting rules and is used sparingly for purposes that enhance market depth or bootstrap new categories, while accounting and payouts remain denominated in USDT to protect claim capacity from token volatility.

-**DINO(DIN Oracle)** is an optimistic oracle tailored for bespoke conditions and special-event adjudication, it operates via an assertion, liveness, dispute, settle lifecycle where DIN-backed bonds secure economic incentives for honest reporting and allow efficient resolution of edge cases that standard feeds cannot cover.
+**DINO(DIN Oracle)** is an optimistic oracle tailored for bespoke conditions and special-event adjudication, it operates via an assertion, liveness, dispute, settle lifecycle where DIN-backed bonds secure economic incentives for honest reporting and allow efficient resolution of edge cases like weather, political events that standard feeds cannot cover.
 DINO parameters such as bond size, liveness windows, and dispute economics are tiered by tranche risk and are published on-chain to ensure predictable governance and operational safety.

 **DINGO(DIN Governance)** is the governance framework that will progressively assume control over protocol parameters, it begins with multisig and timelock safeguards managed by the team, then transitions to token-enabled proposal and voting processes that govern fees, oracle routing, re-stake whitelists, and tranche limits, while role-based staking and reputation requirements help maintain participation quality.
 DINGO’s staged decentralization model ensures that operational safety and community oversight advance together.